Lighting Smarter: How to Upgrade Your Tubes Without Guesswork

 Avoid if:

-· You can’t or don’t want to do electrical work
+• You can’t (or don’t want to) do rewiring

 Type C